 The restructuring accrual balances are reported as a component of either accrued expenses and other liabilities or other long-term liabilities on our Consolidated Balance Sheets, depending on the expected timing of payment.

-In February 2019, we entered into an agreement to sell our manufacturing facility in Greenock, Scotland.
-The sale is expected to close during the first quarter of 2019.
+In April 2019, we sold our manufacturing facility in Greenock, Scotland.